ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

     > import numpy as np

+If you use scipy signal processing functions:

+    > from scipy import signal

+## Functions with no instance arguments

-Then you can use a CMSIS-DSP function:
+You can use a CMSIS-DSP function with numpy arrays:

     > r = dsp.arm_add_f32(np.array([1.,2,3]),np.array([4.,5,7]))

-The function call also be called more simply with
+The function can also be called more simply with

     > r = dsp.arm_add_f32([1.,2,3],[4.,5,7])

-But the result of a CMSIS-DSP function will always be a numpy array whatever the arguments were (numpy array or list).
+The result of a CMSIS-DSP function will always be a numpy array whatever the arguments were (numpy array or list).

+## Functions with instance arguments

-When the CMSIS-DSP function is requiring an instance data structure, it is just a bit more complex:
+When the CMSIS-DSP function is requiring an instance data structure, it is just a bit more complex to use it:

-First we create this instance.
+First you need to create this instance:

     > firf32 = dsp.arm_fir_instance_f32()

-Although the initialization function on Python side can also be used to initialize some of the fields of the corresponding instance using named arguments it is not advised to do so.
-In CMSIS-DSP there are init function for this and they can do some additional processing.
+Although the initialization function on Python side can also be used to initialize some of the fields of the corresponding instance using named arguments, it is not advised to do so.
+In CMSIS-DSP there are initialization functions for this and they may do some additional processing.

-So, we need to call the init function
+So, you need to call an init function:

     > dsp.arm_fir_init_f32(firf32,3,[1.,2,3],[0,0,0,0,0,0,0])

-The third arument in this function is the state.
-Since all arguments (except the instance one) are read-only in this Python API, this state will never be changed !
+The third argument in this function is the state.
+Since all arguments (except the instance ones) are read-only in this Python API, this state will never be changed !
 It is just used to communicate the length of the state array which must be allocated by the init function.
 This argument is required because it is present in the CMSIS-DSP API and in the final C implementation you'll need to allocate a state array with the right dimension.

 Since the goal is to be as close as possible to the C API, the API is forcing the use of this argument.

 The only change compared to the C API is that the size variables (like blockSize for filter) are computed automatically from the other arguments.
 This choice was made to make it a bit easier the use of numpy array with the API.

+Now, you can check that the instance was initialized correctly.

-print(firf32.numTaps())
+    > print(firf32.numTaps())
-filtered_x = signal.lfilter([3,2,1.], 1.0, [1,2,3,4,5,1,2,3,4,5])
-print(filtered_x)

-Then you can filter a signal.
+Then, you can filter with CMSIS-DSP.:

     > print(dsp.arm_fir_f32(firf32,[1,2,3,4,5]))

 The size of this signal should be blockSize. blockSize was inferred from the size of the state array : numTaps + blockSize - 1 according to CMSIS-DSP.
 So here the signal must have 5 samples.

-So if you want to filter more them you can just call the function again.
+If you want to filter more than 5 samples, then you can just call the function again.
 The state variable inside firf32 will ensure that it works like in the CMSIS-DSP C code.

-    > print(dsp.arm_fir_f32(firf32,[1,2,3,4,5]))
+    > print(dsp.arm_fir_f32(firf32,[6,7,8,9,10]))

-If you want vot compare with scipy it is easy bu warning : coefficients for the filter are in opposite order:
+If you want to compare with scipy it is easy but warning : coefficients for the filter are in opposite order in scipy :

-    > filtered_x = signal.lfilter([3,2,1.], 1.0, [1,2,3,4,5,1,2,3,4,5])
+    > filtered_x = signal.lfilter([3,2,1.], 1.0, [1,2,3,4,5,6,7,8,9,10])
     > print(filtered_x)

 The principles are the same for all other APIs.

+## FFT

-For Fourier transforms there are no init functions for the instance variables which must be initialized from a C struct.
+For Fourier transforms there are no init functions in the CMSIS-DSP for the instance variables.
+They must be initialized from a C struct.
 To make it simpler to use them from Python, the wrapper is introducing its own init functions.

-So, for instance:
+Here is an example for using FFT from the Python interface:

-The signal we want to use for the FFT.
+Let's define a signal you will use for the FFT.

     > nb = 16
     > signal = np.cos(2 * np.pi * np.arange(nb) / nb)

-The CMSIS-DSP cfft is requring complex signal with a specific layout in memory.
+The CMSIS-DSP cfft is requiring complex signals with a specific layout in memory.

 To remain as close as possible to the C API, we are not using complex numbers in the wrapper.
-So the complex signal must be converted into a real one.
+So a complex signal must be converted into a real one.
 The function imToReal1D is defined in testdsp.py

     > signalR = imToReal1D(signal)

-The we create our FFT instance:
+Then, you create the FFT instance with:

     > cfftf32=dsp.arm_cfft_instance_f32()

-We initialize the instance with the init function provided by the wrapper:
+You initialize the instance with the init function provided by the wrapper:

-    > status=dsp.arm_cfft_init_f32(cfftf32,nb)
+    > status=dsp.arm_cfft_init_f32(cfftf32, nb)
     > print(status)

-We compute the FFT:
+You compute the FFT of the signal with:

     > resultR = dsp.arm_cfft_f32(cfftf32,signalR,0,1)

-We converte back to a complex format to compare with scipy:
+You convert back to a complex format to compare with scipy:

     > resultI = realToIm1D(resultR)
     > print(resultI)

+## Matrix

-For matrix the instances are masked by the Python API.
-We decided that for matrix only there was no use for making the CMSIS-DSP instance visibles since they contain the same information as the numpy array (samples, width and dimension).
+For matrix, the instance variables are masked by the Python API.
+We decided that for matrix only there was no use for having the CMSIS-DSP instance visibles since they contain the same information as the numpy array (samples and dimension).

 So to use a CMSIS-DSP matrix function, it is very simple: